Wage and Hour Laws in Iowa | Current Iowa Labor Laws

 Iowa labor laws require employers to grant a meal period of at least thirty (30) minutes to employees under the age of sixteen (16) scheduled to work five (5) or more consecutive hours.
 Iowa Code 92.7; IA Div. of Labor Wage FAQs.

-Iowa does not have any laws requiring an employer to provide a meal period or breaks to employees sixteen (16) years of age or older, thus the federal rule applies.
+Iowa does not have any laws requiring an employer to provide a meal period or break time to employees sixteen (16) years of age or older, thus the federal rule applies.
 The federal rule does not require an employer to provide either a meal (lunch) period or breaks.

 However, if an employer chooses to do so, breaks, usually of the type lasting less than twenty (20) minutes, must be paid.
 Meal or lunch periods (usually thirty (30) minutes or more) do not need to be paid, so long as the employee is free to do as they wish during the meal or lunch period.
 DOL: Breaks and Meal Periods.